 ELPEN Pharm.Co.Inc., Greece

 Keywords of expertise: 1.
 Analytical Development, 2.
 Validation, 3.
 DPI development, 4.
 Dissolution

 Golden Paragraph: Stavroula Rozou is a Msc, PhD Pharmacist, who has been working in pharmaceutical industry since 1994.
-She is currently Director of the Analytical and Documentation dpt of R&D in ELPEN Pharm.Co.Inc.
+She is currently Director of Research and Development in ELPEN Pharm.Co.Inc.
 She was involved in the development of ELPEN dry powder inhaler since its concept in 2003 and has been specializing since in the inhalation field.
 Apart from the analytical research, her activities include preparation of a new product’s documentation for submission and scientific support to clients and partners.
 Stavroula is in close collaboration with several universities and research centers over various projects.
 She is interested in the IVIVC or ISIVC as development or analytical tools.
 She is keen in new collaborations with other SimInhale members in order to contribute to the emerging need of new products through the inhalation route.

 Martin-Luther-University Halle-Wittenberg, Germany

 Keywords of expertise: 1.
 Computational Fluid Dynamics, 2.
 Lattice-Boltzmann Method, 3.
 Dry Powder Inhaler, 4.
 Drug Detachment Models